dip-proto/cae-abi/README.md

 This repository contains `witx` definitions for the Compute@Edge platform ABI.

-These definitions have been [updated](https://github.com/jedisct1/compute-at-edge-abi/tree/witx-next/witx-next) to be compatible with the [witx-codegen](https://github.com/jedisct1/witx-codegen) code generator.
+This fork includes definitions that have been [updated](https://github.com/jedisct1/compute-at-edge-abi/tree/witx-next/witx-next) to be compatible with the [witx-codegen](https://github.com/jedisct1/witx-codegen) code generator.

 ### [Documentation](https://github.com/jedisct1/compute-at-edge-abi/tree/witx-next/doc)